Emergency room (ER) in Orem, Utah

 Timpanogos Regional Hospital’s ER is open 24/7 to serve the greater Utah County community.
 We are staffed with nurses, board-certified physicians and qualified technicians who are passionate about providing excellent emergency care in Orem, Utah.
 We offer a variety of emergency services, including heart attack treatment, stroke treatment and pediatric emergency care.

 If you believe someone is having a medical emergency, please call 911 immediately.

 Our average ER wait times are short, and our team works hard to deliver immediate care to patients with minor and major medical emergencies.
 Our doctors and support staff work diligently to provide rapid care when you need it most.

 Upon arrival to the ER, a triage nurse will greet you to go over how you can receive the best possible care in the shortest amount of time.
-The purpose of triage is to sort and prioritize patients according to medical needs and symptoms presented.
-The nurse will inquire about any medications you may be taking, allergies you may have and the name of your doctor.
+The purpose of triage is to sort and prioritize patients according to medical needs and symptoms.
+The nurse will inquire about any medications you may be taking, allergies you may have and the name of your primary care doctor.

 Once the nurse evaluates your medical needs, he or she will:

 - Take your vital signs

 - Ask your birth date and/or social security number, so that the nurse can pre-register your information into the computer